erikdubois/Aureola/README.md

 Respond with yes if you did not change anything.

-	Exactly the same steps will be taken as above mentioned.
+>Exactly the same steps will be taken as above mentioned.

-If there are dependancies (read software) that is required for the conky to function fully, it will be installed.
+If there are dependencies (read software) that is required for the conky to function fully, it will be installed.